 When we accidentally traipsed through ankle-high water at one point, Lori noted after a short time that her feet felt dry (the Si Fusion layer apparently features directional moisture wicking).
 I, on the other hand, spent the remainder of the day walking with freezing cold, soggy feet.

 ArmaSkin provided me with a pair of anti-blister socks to test out, and have sponsored this review.
-As I made very clear to them when they first got in touch, this has no influence on the opinions I put forward in my review.
-I maintain impartiality and any negatives I found while using the product have been mentioned here.
+This has no influence on the opinions I put forward in my review.

 If there’s anything I’ve missed that you want to know, or if you’ve got anything at all to say about the ArmaSkin Anti-Blister Socks, please do so in the comments section below.